sandreas/Avalonia.Preferences/README.md

 # Avalonia.Preferences
 Cross platform preferences library for AvaloniaUI

 IMPORTANT: There is a newer library with a sligthtly different API, that also supports WASM and is generally better in terms of compatibility to official libraries.
-I'd recommend to no longer use THIS respository / library (`Avalonia.Preferences`) and instead use the new one instead:
+I'd recommend to no longer use THIS respository / library (`Avalonia.Preferences`) and use the new one instead:

 https://github.com/sandreas/Avalonia.SimplePreferences